verweypaolo/tang-nano-9k-matcher/README.md

-All test cases run in a single sequential `initial` block, deliberately with no gap between most of them, so that each test also implicitly verifies `message_rx` correctly resets its internal state (checksum accumulator, byte counter, error flags) and is ready for the next message immediately — catching exactly the class of stale-state bug that's easy to introduce when building up a multi-state FSM incrementally.
+All test cases run in a single sequential `initial` block, deliberately with no gap between most of them, so that each test also implicitly verifies `message_rx` correctly resets its internal state (checksum accumulator, byte counter, error flags) and is ready for the next message immediately.

 Coverage, all passing: